-There are several problems with emails, such as the sheer number of them we receive each day, (an average of 88, per one study), sending and receiving isn’t always instantaneous, and there is no guarantee the receiver will take the time to open and read it.
-If there is a network outage, you may never get your message across as it sits in your outbox indefinitely.
+There are several problems with emails.
+A few include the volume we receive each day (an average of 121, per one study), the inevitable delay between sending and receiving, and the possibility the recipient won’t take the time to open and read it.
+If there is a network outage, you may never even get your message across.

 Crossing Every Channel

 For emergencies, it is critical to reach your audience as quickly as possible and ensure each person actually received the message.
 The best way to do this is via an emergency communication system that can relay messages across multiple channels simultaneously or on-demand.
-These channels include email, but also involve SMS texts, push notifications, voice calls, intranet updates, social media posts and even custom channels.
+These channels include email, but also utilize SMS, push notifications, voice calls, intranet, social media posts, and even custom channels.
 Using text alerts for business, in particular, can solve many of the problems with an email alert system.

 The case for multi-modal communications is becoming stronger every day.
-People are checking their phones between 46-74 times per day, compared to nearly 30 percent of people checking their email five or fewer times a day.
-This makes the mobile phone/smartphone the most logical device to target when you’re trying to determine the best delivery method for your communications.
+People are checking their phones an average of 80 times per day, compared to just 15 times per day for email.
+This makes the mobile phone the most logical device to target.

 Sending the Right Message

-When companies invest in a mass communication system, they are getting a powerful tool to reach employees across multiple channels instantly.
-Whether for emergency communications, operations, or even communications with various audiences, mass notification software is the ideal tool to connect any audience to important events as they happen.
+When companies invest in a mass communication system, they are getting a powerful tool.
+Whether for emergency communications, operations, or day-to-day communications with various audiences, mass notification software is the ideal tool to connect any audience to important events as they happen.

 Once you have your mass communication system in place, however, the work isn’t finished.
 The power is realized in the message itself.
-Companies must use their system with care, sending out only relevant, targeted messaging to the right audience at the right time.
-Otherwise, the system will become like email, less effective and eventually ignored.
+Make sure you are only sending out relevant, targeted messaging.
+Otherwise, the system will turn into an email alert system–less effective and eventually ignored.

-The best way to optimize a mass communication system is to use pre-built templates that help the user craft messages in advance of an event as well as during a crisis.
-Designated administrators can utilize the templates to craft messages, segment the audience population, and select the ideal channel(s).
-This planning process will save precious time in an emergency and ensure messages been thoughtfully developed instead of haphazardly sent.
+The best way to optimize a mass communication system is to use pre-built templates.
+These will help you craft messages rapidly when a crisis occurs.
+Designated administrators can just fill in the template, segment the audience population, and select the ideal channel(s)–all in under a minute.
+Having templates will save precious time in an emergency and ensure messages been thoughtfully developed instead of haphazardly sent.
 (If you don’t already have communication templates for hurricanes, wildfires, or winter weather–take a look at ours!)

-These are but a few examples of the various ways a mass communications system can be used to connect with your audience.
+These are just a few examples of the ways you can use a mass communications system to connect with your audience.
 It doesn’t stop when you hit SEND, though.
 These communication systems also come with detailed reporting.
 They give you various metrics to improve your communication in the future.
-You can see what channels were most effective in delivering the message, message open rates, message response rates, and time to deliver the message.
+You can see what channels were most effective in delivering the message, message open rates, message response rates, and the time it took to deliver the message.

-In today’s on-demand, instantaneous expectations around receiving information, isn’t it time you move from antiquated emails to a robust, scalable platform that is guaranteed to reach more people with less effort and time?
+Today, people expect on-demand, instantaneous information.
+Isn’t it time you move from an email alert system to a robust, scalable platform?
+You’ll be guaranteed to reach more people with less effort and time.
 If you haven’t seen what a mass communication system can do for your company, hit the button below to learn more about how AlertMedia can streamline your communications.
 Email isn’t going anywhere, but your emergency communications deserve better.